suhaswarrior/sll/README.md

 • Survival rate of male vs female<br>
 • No of passengers in each age group<br>

-4. Python for Data Science: Load the ‘Student Performance’ dataset into one of the data structures (NumPy or Pandas) and perform the following operations.
+4. Python for Data Science: Load the ‘Student Performance’ dataset into one of the data structures (NumPy or Pandas) and perform the following operations.<br>
 a.
-Display header rows and description of the loaded dataset.
+Display header rows and description of the loaded dataset.<br>
 b.
-Remove unnecessary features (E.g. drop unwanted columns) from the dataset such as ‘lunch’ and ‘test preparation course.
+Remove unnecessary features (E.g. drop unwanted columns) from the dataset such as ‘lunch’ and ‘test preparation course.<br>
 c.
-Convert the attribute ‘race/ethnicity’ to have ‘groupA’ to be ‘Asian Students’, ‘groupB’ to be ‘African Students’ , ‘groupC’ to be ‘Afro-Asian Students’, ‘groupD’ to be ‘American Students’ and ‘groupE’ to be ‘European Students’.
+Convert the attribute ‘race/ethnicity’ to have ‘groupA’ to be ‘Asian Students’, ‘groupB’ to be ‘African Students’ , ‘groupC’ to be ‘Afro-Asian Students’, ‘groupD’ to be ‘American Students’ and ‘groupE’ to be ‘European Students’.<br>
 d.
-Perform the following visualizations on the loaded dataset:
+Perform the following visualizations on the loaded dataset:<br>
-• Tally of the Number of Male & Female students who took up the ‘test preparation course’ and those who did not.
+• Tally of the Number of Male & Female students who took up the ‘test preparation course’ and those who did not.<br>
-• Total Number of Male & Female Students belonging to each student group
+• Total Number of Male & Female Students belonging to each student group<br>
 • No of students who ‘failed’(less than 40), ‘second class’(between 40 & 50), ‘first class’(between 60 & 75) and ‘distinction’(above 75) in ‘Maths’,
-‘Reading’ and ‘Writing’.
+‘Reading’ and ‘Writing’.<br>

 5. Python for Data Science - Perform Data Visualization on Iris Dataset a)Load the Titanic dataset into one of the data structures (NumPy or Pandas). b)Display header rows and description of the loaded dataset.